Proctor: Disciplinary functions

-The Junior Proctor has special responsibility for university societies and for resolving disputes arising from the Cambridge Students' Union.
+Today, the Junior Proctor retains special responsibility for university societies and for resolving disputes arising from the Cambridge Students' Union.
 The Special Pro-Proctor for Motor Vehicles is responsible for licensing the keeping and using of motor vehicles (other than mopeds) within 10 mi of Great St Mary's Church by University students who have not yet reached MA status and are in residence in term or in the Long Vacation period of residence.
 The Motor Proctor also has the power to impose a fine of up to £175 on students breaching the regulations on the keeping and using of motor vehicles.

-Oxford University
+University of Oxford

-The Proctors of Oxford University are senior officers of the University who are responsible for enforcing University discipline and sanctions, for handling complaints against the University, and for conducting public examinations (often at the Examination Schools).
+The Proctors of the University of Oxford are senior officers of the university who are responsible for enforcing University discipline and sanctions, for handling complaints against the university, and for conducting public examinations (often at the Examination Schools).
 They are elected annually by the colleges.
 Two Proctors are elected each year: a Senior and a Junior Proctor.

-The reform of the university statutes in 2002 reorganised the disciplinary system of the University and reduced the powers of the Proctors.
-However, they still act as ombudsmen for the University, and handle formal complaints by and against students (although more minor disciplinary matters are usually dealt with by the Dean of each college).
-They have the power to issue fines to members of the University for numerous offences, including cheating in examinations.
+The reform of the university statutes in 2002 reorganised the disciplinary system of the university and reduced the powers of the Proctors.
+However, they still act as ombudsmen for the university, and handle formal complaints by and against students (although more minor disciplinary matters are usually dealt with by the Dean of each college).
+They have the power to issue fines to members of the university for numerous offences, including cheating in examinations.

-Prior to 2003, the Proctors were aided in disciplinary matters by the Oxford University Police (who wore bowler hats and were generally known as "Bulldogs"); the University Police were a private constabulary with full powers of arrest within the precincts of the University and within four miles (6 km) of any University building.
-However, after receiving public criticism in 2002 for their exercise of authority over citizens of Oxford who were not members of the University, the force was disbanded by the University Council in 2003, due partly to the excessive expense of complying with new Government requirements on police training and complaints procedures.
+Prior to 2003, the Proctors were aided in disciplinary matters by the Oxford University Police (who wore bowler hats and were generally known as "Bulldogs"); the University Police were a private constabulary with full powers of arrest within the precincts of the university and within four miles (6 km) of any University building.
+However, after receiving public criticism in 2002 for their exercise of authority over citizens of Oxford who were not members of the university, the force was disbanded by the University Council in 2003, due partly to the excessive expense of complying with new Government requirements on police training and complaints procedures.
 Today, the Constables have been redesignated as "Proctors' Officers" and continue to serve under the Proctors, but no longer have the powers of police constables.

 Examination supervisor

-In the United States and some other countries, a proctor can be any teacher or other staff member at a university, secondary school, or even elementary school when they are supervising the administration of a test or examination; i.e. the role referred to as an "invigilator" in British, Canadian, Australian and South African English.
+In the United States and some other countries, a proctor can be any teacher or other staff member at a university, secondary school, or even elementary school when they are supervising the administration of a test or examination; i.e., the role referred to as an "invigilator" in British, Canadian, Australian and South African English.